Increasing the number of highly effective teachers and principals is a national policy concern focus of federal education policy.

 - TANF and Employment Issues

-Jeffrey Max focuses on family support and education programs and policies, particularly in the area of teacher quality.
+Jeffrey Max focuses on evaluating and supporting education programs and policies.

-Max, who joined Mathematica in 2004, is an alumni of Teach For America in the New Orleans Public School District.
-He presents his work at conferences sponsored by the Association for Public Policy Analysis and Management, Association for Education Finance and Policy, Society for Research on Educational Effectiveness, and other organizations.
+Max is deputy director of Mathematica’s federal education work with a focus on program improvement projects.
+Max, who joined Mathematica in 2004, taught in the New Orleans Public School District through Teach For America.
+He has presented his work at conferences sponsored by the Association for Public Policy Analysis & Management, Association for Education Finance and Policy, Society for Research on Educational Effectiveness, and other organizations.
 He holds an M.P.A. from Columbia University.

 Study of Feedback for Teachers Based on Classroom Videos